+Do your shins hurt after running?
 Shin splints are one of the most common running injuries out there.
 It causes sore shins in the lower legs for runners.
-The pain of shin splints can be intense, annoying, and nearly every runner can empathize with how difficult they are to deal with.
+The pain of shin splints can be intense and annoying— and nearly every runner can empathize with how difficult they are to deal with.

 If you ignore your shin pain, it can get so bad that it keeps you from running—or even worse, lead to a stress fracture.
 If you get a tibial stress fracture, that can halt your training for six weeks or more.
 So, it’s important to prevent and treat them.

 While runners of every level can get shin splints, it’s more common among newer runners who may start out their training too quickly, making shin soreness an overuse injury.
 Women are also two to three times more likely to get shin splints.

 In less experienced runners, the tibia hasn’t had time to “learn” how to get stronger, making new runners more susceptible to the injury.
-However, there are ways to help prevent and treat them when it happens.
+However, there are ways to help prevent shin splints and treat them when it happens.